Adventures in Machine Learning

 It includes the build module, which allows developers to easily compile their Python code into an egg file.
 The find_packages() function is used to automatically discover and include all Python packages in a project.

-Steps to Create Python Egg files
+Steps to Create Python Egg Files

-Next, they need to use the build module to compile their code into an egg file.
-The egg file should be stored in a distinct folder, to make it easy to find and distribute.
+- Store the egg file in a distinct folder, to make it easy to find and distribute.

 Creating Python Egg files is an essential part of Python development, as it allows software developers to package their Python projects and their dependencies into a single distribution file.